New bills would legalize recreational marijuana in Minnesota

 ST. PAUL, Minn. — Two Minnesota lawmakers have proposed legislation that would bring recreational marijuana to the state, hoping to start what they acknowledge will be a long and contentious discussion.

-Edina Democrat Melissa Franzen introduced the measure and in the House, and Golden Valley Democrat Mike Freiberg proposed them in the Senate.
-They said at a news conference their proposal focuses on establishing a regulatory framework for legal sales of recreational cannabis starting in 2020 and for taxing them.
+Edina Democrat Melisa Franzen introduced the measure and in the House, and Golden Valley Democrat Mike Freiberg proposed them in the Senate.
+They said at a news conference their proposal focuses on establishing a regulatory framework for legal sales of recreational cannabis starting in 2022 and for taxing them.

 Franzen and Freiberg say they're hoping to at least get hearings on the issue.